Jxkeorton/blackjack/README.md

 - players hand
     - To show the user what cards they are holding.

 ![game screen](docs/game-screen.png)

 - Game controls
     - So the user can interact and have control over the game.

 ![game screen controls](docs/game-controls.png)

 ### Betting options
+- This area will include the amount of chips the player has and the amount they have betted, the chips on the screen act as buttons the user can select from to place a bet.

 ![betting options](docs/betting-options.png)

+- Controls
+  - The controls will allow the user to reset the bet or place the bet and start the game.

 ![betting options controls](docs/betting-options-controls.png)

 ### End game screen